sahilrajput03/sahilrajput03/arch-notes.md

 # You need to source /etc/profile or relogin to add the Android SDK platform tools to your path.

 # For vscode's extension use the platform-tools you can define `ANDROID_SDK_ROOT` variable must be pointing to platform-tools directory.
+# So add a variable entry in /etc/environment file as
+ANDROID_SDK_ROOT='/opt/android-sdk'

+and run so vscode get permission to read/write to /opt/android-sdk folder. sudo chmod g+rwx /opt/android-sdk sudo chmod o+rwx /opt/android-sdk

+# and logout and login, now vscode's extension would pick right path for android-sdk and you would be able to access adb cli's tool as well.
+If above android-platform-sdk-tools cause issue you can simply remove and reinstall the the tools again from the sdk manager in vscode.
+Yikes!
 ```

 Platform-tools installed @ `/opt/android-sdk/platform-tools/`